ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/setup.md

 > {: .language-bash}
 {: .callout}

-### R Packages - Rsubread & edgeR
+### R Package - Rsubread

-The final pieces of software you will need to complete the analysis in this workshop are the Rsubread and edgeR R packages.
-These packages allow you to perform different biostatistical analysis on omics data.
+The Rsubread package allows you to generate metrics on transcriptomic data for downstream analysis.
+The **featureCounts** function of the Rsubread library allows us to count the number of transcripts that map to each genomic feature in the *Tribolum castaneum* reference genome.

 The [BiocManager][biocCite] makes it easy to install Bioconductor packages, including the Rsubread and edgeR packages in R. The following R code can be used to install these packages, for example.